astronomer/airflow-guides/guides/dags.md

 ### Writing DAGs with the TaskFlow API

 Since Airflow 2.0, the TaskFlow API has been available as an alternative DAG authoring experience to traditional operators like the ones shown in the previous example.
 With the TaskFlow API, you can define your DAG and any PythonOperator tasks using decorators.
-The purpose of decorators in Airflow is to simplify the DAG authoring experience by eliminating the boilerplate code.
-Whether to author DAGs in this way is a matter of developer preference and style.
+The purpose of decorators in Airflow is to simplify the DAG authoring experience by eliminating boilerplate code.
+Which way you author your DAGs is purely a matter of preference and style.

-For example, the following DAG is generated when you initialize an Astro project:
+For example, the following DAG is generated when you initialize an Astro project with the Astro CLI:

 ```python
 import json